St. Thomas Man Allegedly Taped 2.35 Pounds Of Cocaine To His ‘Underwear’

 According to court records, on Saturday, October 12, 2019, Batista, Jr. presented himself to the Customs and Border Protection (CBP) pre-departure checkpoint in an attempt to board Jet Blue flight #1035 to San Juan, PR.
 Batista Jr. was referred to secondary inspection where CBP officers noticed that he was wearing a suspicious under garment.

 When questioned about the under garment, Batista, Jr. told CBP officers that he was in a car accident and had to wear the garment for support.
 Further inspection revealed a hard, brick-shaped object concealed under Batista, Jr.’s under garment and duct taped to his left torso.

 After removing the brick-shaped object, CBP officers discovered a vacuum-sealed package covered in blue and white wrapping paper which contained a white powdery substance.

-The white powdered substance tested positive for the presence of cocaine, and weighed approximately 1.03 kilos.
+The white powdered substance tested positive for the presence of cocaine, and weighed about 1.07 kilos.

 This case is being investigated by the U.S. Homeland Security Investigations (HSI).